MicrosoftDocs/azure-docs/articles/machine-learning/service/overview-what-happened-to-workbench.md

 Older run histories are no longer accessible, how you can still see your runs in the latest version.

 Run histories are now called **experiments**.
-You can collect your model's experiments and explore them by using the SDK, the CLI, or the Azure portal.
+You can collect your model's experiments and explore them by using the SDK, the CLI, or the Azure Machine Learning studio.

 The portal's workspace dashboard is supported on Microsoft Edge, Chrome, and Firefox browsers only: